-- The Treasury in collaboration with the TTIFC and other key stakeholders have developed Draft Financial Instructions for Public Moneys collected via the Payment Service Provider Retail Payment Network.
-This EFT payment method utilizes direct or prepaid vouchers issued by a payment service provider. - The Ministry of Finance has engaged CAF Development Bank of Latin America for technical consultancy support to the MOF's "Towards an Online Payment Ecosystem for the Collection of Taxes in Trinidad and Tobago (T&T) through digital innovation of the State."
-The Inland Revenue and Custom and Excise Divisions are the major stakeholders. - Further, the GORTT intends to implement the payment transfer mechanism of the Automated Clearing House (ACH) as an additional payment option. - 6.
-Ministries and Departments which are involved in activities related to HIV and AIDS prevention, control, treatment and care should liaise with the Technical Director of the National AIDS Coordinating Committee (NACC) Secretariat and personnel charged with such responsibility in the Ministry of Health in developing and planning these activities.
-Copies of all proposed budgets (Recurrent and Development Programme) and work plans including commitments to fund Civil Society Organizations through subventions and grants should also be copied to the NACC Secretariat. - 7.
+- Further, the Treasury Division in partnership with the Central Bank of Trinidad and Tobago (CBTT), the Bankers Association of Trinidad and Tobago (BATT) and the TTIFC is pursuing Payment of Government employees' salaries via the Automated Clearing House (ACH) system.
+Following successful implementation of the payment of salaries, incremental steps will be taken toward payment to local services providers and vendors via ACH. - The Ministry of Finance through technical assistance from CAF Development Bank of Latin America and the Caribbean engaged a consultant to advance the project - "Towards an Online Payment Ecosystem for the Collection of Taxes in Trinidad and Tobago (T&T) through digital innovation of the State." - 6.
+Ministries and Departments which are involved in activities related to HIV and AIDS prevention, control, treatment and care should liaise with the Technical Director of the National AIDS Coordinating Committee (NACC) Secretariat and personnel charged with such responsibilities in the Ministry of Health in developing and planning these activities.
+Copies of all proposed budgets (Recurrent and Development Programme) and work plans including commitments to fund Civil Society Organisations through subventions and grants should also be copied to the NACC Secretariat. - 7.
 All Ministries, Departments and Agencies are asked to submit a list of their strategic objective and action plans with the result framework.
-An implementation strategy or plan must also be submitted to support all budgetary request for new initiatives, programmes and projects.
+An implementation strategy or plan must also be submitted to support all budgetary requests for new initiatives, programmes and projects.